Mud Fire

 The Mud Fire was a wildfire north of Litchfield, Lassen County, California in the United States.
 The fire, which was reported on August 29, 2017, burned a total of 6042 acre.
 It was fully contained on September 1.
 The fire was caused by lightning.

-The fire
+Progression

 The Mud Fire was first reported on August 29 at 2:30 pm.
 The fire, located east of US Route 395 and north of Litchfield, was started by lightning and was fueled by rangeland grass, sagebrush and juniper.
 The fire was contained on September 1 and burned a total of 6042 acre.
 A total of 13 fire personnel fought the fire.

-Impact
+Effects

 No structures of infrastructure were damaged by the Mud Fire, however, significant habitat for the greater sage-grouse was destroyed.